RafaelSaleme/Project-Car-Rental-System-v2/README.md

 - Horsepower of the car
 - Price per day of the car
 - If the car is available or not
-- Any maintenance or service related to that car
+- Last maintenance or service related to that car
-- Any Damage and Incidents that hapenned that the car was involved
+- Last Damage and Incidents that hapenned that the car was involved
-- Any special offer the car happen to have at the time
+- Last special offer the car happen to have at the time

 User